ngs-doo/TemplaterExamples/Intermediate/CollapseRegion/Readme.md

 Builtin collapse is just a plugin which can be registered from the outside.
 Here a plugin collapseIf(Value) is shown which will do the collapse only if the property has specific value.

+leaveIfEmpty collapse plugin shows how to handle only the relevant tag and leave the others to regular processing.

 ### Section support + custom handler for removing sections

 Templater uses document structure to infer beginning/end of the replicating context.